Impeachment takeaways: History lessons, partisan feuds

 Three of the lawyers were chosen by Democrats, one by Republicans, and the experts split much like the committee, along partisan lines, over whether Trump committed an impeachable offense when he asked the president of Ukraine to investigate his political rival Joe Biden.

-The lofty arguments about the Constitution were frequently interrupted by partisan bickering among committee members.
+The lofty arguments about the Constitution were frequently interrupted by partisan sniping among committee members.

 Here are some takeaways from the hearing so far: